Kemppis3/Portfolio/README.md

 # Portfolio
-Showcase of my programming projects to this date
+Showcase of my programming projects to this date.

-All the projects are my final projects for programming courses in University of Oulu
+All the projects are my final projects for programming courses in University of Oulu.

 Minesweeper, Ohjelmoinnin alkeet